craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 ## Physical Skills
 ### Strength
 #### Athletics
-> Athletics is the practical application of strength in competition - with physics or another creature.
+> Athletics is the practical application of strength onto physics, akin to the notion of "brute force".
 ### Dexterity
 #### Acrobatics
-> Acrobatics is the practical application of dexterity in movement.
+> Acrobatics is the practical application of dexterity onto physics, leveraging it's
 #### Manipulation
 #### Stealth
 #### Thievery